 Right after the hackathon, Copernicus Atmosphere Monitoring Service (CAMS) launched its first predictive modelling competition on kaggle:

-Competition is open until 5 May 2017.
-Kaggle offers a forum where you can ask any questions you have regarding data and the competition itself.
+Competition closed 5 May 2017.
+Kaggle offered a forum where you can ask any questions you have regarding data and the competition itself.
 Some practical examples (code snippets) how to manipulate the data best will be provided soon.